csiro-fair/marimba/docs/pipeline.md

 ```

 Marimba will automatically identify each Pipeline and Collection within the Project and initiate the `_process` method
 for each one.
-Due to Marimba's parallelized core architecture, Marimba will process each Pipeline and Collection
+Leveraging its parallelized core architecture, Marimba processes each Pipeline and Collection combination
-combination independently and concurrently.
-This approach maximizes the utilization of computing resources and
+independently and concurrently.
+This approach maximizes the utilization of computing resources and significantly
-significantly accelerates data processing.
-The image below illustrates how Marimba implements parallel processing,
+accelerates data processing.
+The image below illustrates how Marimba implements parallel processing, showing the
-showing the interactions between Pipelines and Collections:
+interactions between Pipelines and Collections:

 ![Marimba Workflow](img/marimba-workflow.png)